Useful facts about the Greek ferries: the ultimate guide

 Are there ferries between the Greek islands?

+Yes!
 There are several ferry companies operating crossings between the Greek islands.
-Depending on the ferry route, there are seasonal crossings or ferry trips active all year round.
+Depending on the route, some crossings are seasonal, while others run throughout the year.

-So, before starting to plan your ferry trip, make sure to check the available ferry schedules for the Greek islands.
+So, before planning your ferry trip, it’s a good idea to check the available available ferry routes for the Greek islands.

 Is there a fast ferry between Greek islands?

-Yes, there are several high-speed ferries crossing the sea between the Greek islands.
-From catamarans to speedboats, you can hop on a fast ferry and travel between the Greek islands easily and - most importantly - quickly
+Yes, there are several high-speed ferries connecting the Greek islands.
+From catamarans to speedboats, you can hop on a fast ferry and travel between the Greek islands quickly and comfortably.

 How much are ferries in Greece?

-Tip: you can also check the latest offers for Greek ferries and find cheap ferry tickets online.
+Tip: you can also find the latest offers for Greek ferries and book cheap ferry tickets online.

 When do ferries stop running in Greece?